Matter and forces near physical black holes: Abstract

 \section{Abstract}

-We describe the general features of formation and disappearance of regular spherically-symmetric black holes in semiclassical gravity.
-The allowed models are critically dependent on the requirement that the resulting object evolves in finite time according to a distant observer.
-Violation of the null energy condition is mandatory for this to happen, and we study the properties of the necessary energy-momentum tensor in the vicinity of the apparent horizon.
+We describe general features of formation and disappearance of regular spherically symmetric black holes in semiclassical gravity.
+The allowed models are critically dependent on the requirement that the resulting objects evolve in finite time according to a distant observer.
+Violation of the null energy condition (NEC) is mandatory for this to happen, and we study the properties of the necessary energy-momentum tensor in the vicinity of the apparent horizon.
 In studies of the kinematics of massive test particles, it is found that the escape from a black hole is possible only on the ingoing trajectories when the particles are overtaken by the contracting outer apparent horizon.
-Tidal forces experienced by geodesic observers, infalling or escaping, are shown to be finite at the apparent horizon, although this is not true for non-geodesic trajectories.
+Tidal forces experienced by geodesic observers, infalling or escaping, are shown to be finite at the apparent horizon, although this is not true for nongeodesic trajectories.